Dynflow/dynflow/doc/pages/source/documentation/index.md

 #### Planning

 Planning always uses the thread triggering the action.
-Planning phase configures actions's input for run phase.
+Planning phase configures action's input for run phase.
 It starts by executing `plan` method of the action instance passing in arguments from `World#trigger method`